GregoriMik/fillInInputWriteToTheScreen_ReactJS/readme.md

-The text that appears after writing in input
+The text that appears after writing in input, reset button